rt4914/NASA-Pictures/README.md

 # NASA Pictures

 ## Task
-1. Images Grid Screen
+### Images Grid Screen
 This is the home screen.
 When it launches, show a scrollable grid of pictures starting with the latest images first.
 When the user taps on an image that should open the image detail screen.

-2. Image Detail Screen
+### Image Detail Screen
 This screen displays the full size image along with the metadata like title, description, etc. The user should also be able to swipe through images.

 ## Architecture
+### Activity
+In this project activities are used for intialising the UI and to route between different activities.

+### Presenter
+In this business logic is mentioned and code to connnect `Activity` to `ViewModel`.

+### ViewModel
+Interacting with UI and setting data to UI is done via ViewModels.

+### Interface
+I have used interface to send information to activities correctly.

 ## Output
 <img src="https://user-images.githubusercontent.com/9396084/113513160-db750380-9585-11eb-96eb-9a68a5040922.png" height="250"> <img src="https://user-images.githubusercontent.com/9396084/113513264-7f5eaf00-9586-11eb-831e-904f95a9b298.png" height = "250">